WheteThunger/DroneStorage/README.md

 - `dronestorage.deploy.free` -- Allows using the `dronestash` command for free (no stash item required).
 - `dronestorage.autodeploy` -- Drones deployed by players with this permission will automatically have a stash, free of charge.
   - Note: Reloading the plugin will automatically add stashes to existing drones owned by players with this permission.
+  - Not recommended if you want to allow players to deploy other attachments such as auto turrets since they are incompatible.

 Note: In order for manual or automatic deployment to work, the player will need permission to at least 1 storage capacity (see the Capacity permissions section below).